lamberta/devkit-doc/native/ios-setup.md

 ## Overview

-Running your game on an iPhone or iPad for the first time is that \"I made it!\" moment where it finally feels real.
+Running your game on an iPhone or iPad for the first time is that \"I made it!\" moment when it finally feels real.
 This guide will help you get from developing in a browser to showing your new game off at parties.

 Building your game to run on a mobile device is done using the Game Closure SDK `basil` command-line tool.